adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 ## 3. Creating a button module

 Our basket module only appears on the basket page; we didn't really consider being able to reuse it.
-And we also forgot to address the fact that the remove button was a *component* of the basket.
+And we didn't address the fact that the remove button was a *component* of the basket.

-But buttons are a common example of something that we probably want to reuse in lot's of places, and potentially *within* different modules.
+Buttons are an example of something that we want to reuse in lot's of places, and potentially *within* different modules.
+A button is not particularly useful on its own.

-To do this, we could upgrade the button component into a module.
+One option would be to upgrade the button component into a module.
 The problem is that different buttons often have slightly different positioning, sizing and spacing depending on context.
 And of course there is media queries to consider.

-For example, in one module a button might be floated to the right next to some text.
+For example, within one module a button might be floated to the right next to some text.
 In another it might be centered with some text beneath with some bottom margin.
+That is the button is aware of its surroundings.

-It's tricky to abstract the common rules because we don't want to end up in override hell.
+Because of this, it's tricky to abstract the common rules because we don't want to end up in override hell.
 Or worse that we're afraid to update the abstracted CSS rules.
 However, if you still want to go ahead with this approach it looks like this:

 	.primaryButton {}

-To avoid override hell, we can comma-delimit several buttons to apply the common rules that aren't affected by their context.
+To avoid these problems, we can use a mixin or comma-delimit the common rules that aren't affected by their context.
 For example:

 	.basket-removeButton,
 	.another-loginButton,